Inside Jennifer Lopez's Gold and Glamorous 50th Birthday Party

 However, they weren't the only ones to take the stage.
 Lopez performed a few of her hits for the crowd, too.

+"To the love of my life, [you know] how much I love you," he said at one point.
+"Happy birthday, of course.
+It's been such a great journey for us, and it includes everybody here—our friends our loved ones.
+That we stay connected through the phones, through Instagram, through whatever, but the love you guys give us is felt every day from the bottom of our hearts."

+He also noted how Lopez had recently finished performing 30 shows and called her "an inspiration" to millions of people around the world.

-The birthday girl also received several gifts, including a Porsche from her main man.
-In addition, he made a sweet video for his leading lady.
-She also received several shout-outs from her celebrity pals on social media, including Kim Kardashian and Rita Ora.
+In addition, Lopez received several shout-outs from her celebrity pals on social media, including Kim Kardashian and Rita Ora.

 We can't wait to see what this next year will bring!